Duke Forest

 Woods Road entering Duke Forest (Korstian Division) from Mt.
 Sinai Rd.

 Duke Forest is a forest managed by Duke University for research, teaching, and recreation.
 It is located in the edge of the Piedmont (United States) in Durham County, Orange County, and Alamance County in North Carolina.
 Four of its six divisions lie within the triangle formed by Durham, Chapel Hill, and Hillsborough.

 Description

-The 7,060 acre Duke Forest is made up of six divisions which are fully accessible for teaching and research.
+Duke Forest comprises over 7,000 acres and is made up of six divisions which are fully accessible for teaching and research.
 Numerous forest types and ecosystems, soils, and previous land uses are represented on the forest.
-It is a resource unparalleled by any other university for its size, accessibility, length of management, and accumulation of long-term data (since 1931).
+It is a valuable resource to Duke University for its size, accessibility, length of management, and accumulation of long-term data.